Reporting Explained: Inventory On Hand Report

 The Inventory Summary by Period report provides an overview of inventory activity for a selected date and time range.
 It shows the starting inventory cost, all inventory movements during the period, and the ending inventory cost.
 Reports > Standard ...

-Reporting Explained Physical Inventory Summarized by Store
+Reporting Explained: Physical Inventory Summarized

 Reporting Explained: Cost Reporting- Inventory Detailed Usage by COGS Account